dotlang/language/README.md

 ## Function call resolution

 Function calls are dispatched using dynamic type (for union typed bindings) or static type (for other bindings).
 Dynamic type of a union binding this will be determined at runtime.
-This is similar to the way chain operator behaves.

 So for example if `x` of type `int|float|string` contains a float value, calling `process(x)` will invoke `process` which expects a float.
 This can be either defined as `(float->T)` function or a more general function of type `(float|int|string -> T)`.